hanzhang-lu/AISD-Coursework2/README.md

 ## Additional Dataset: landcover.ai

-For the extended experiments in **my context**, I incorporate a new publicly available land-cover classification dataset:
+For the extended experiments in **my context**, I incorporate a new publicly available land-cover dataset:

 **landcover.ai** – https://landcover.ai.linuxpolska.com/#fnref:1

-For the extended experiments on the **landcover.ai** dataset (https://landcover.ai.linuxpolska.com/#fnref:1),
+For the extended experiments on the **landcover.ai** dataset,
 all data preprocessing is implemented in the script:

 `preprocess-extra-rgb-data.py`